-+ Ten (10) years of experience in historic and/or prehistoric archaeology and cultural resources management.
++ 10 years of experience in historic and/or prehistoric archaeology and cultural resources management.

-+ Meets the Secretary of Interior’s professional qualification standards in Archaeology.
++ Meet the Secretary of the Interior’s professional qualification standards for Archaeology.

-+ Demonstrated knowledge of state and federal environmental regulatory framework for cultural resources, including the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), National Historic Preservation Act, and California cultural resources rules and regulations.
++ Demonstrated knowledge of state and federal environmental regulatory framework for cultural resources, including the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), and California cultural resources rules and regulations.

 + Experience managing cultural resources management projects, including budgets, scheduling, and scopes of work.